 Safe, Humane and Rapid Treatment for Opana Addiction is Available

 Addiction is a crippling disease in terms of health problems, mental issues, relationships, careers and legal issues.
 Regular, chronic use of Opana can lead to addiction.
-The Waismann Method of rapid detox offers safe, humane and confidential rapid detox for Opana and other opiates.
-Performed in an accredited hospital, patients first undergo a battery of tests to gauge internal organ and gastrointestinal damage from opiate use.
-The actual procedure takes less than two hours and uses medicine to cleanse the Opana from patients’ opiate receptors.
+The Waismann Method of rapid detox offers safe, humane and private methods of detoxification for Opana and other opiates.
+Performed in an accredited hospital, patients are admitted to their private rooms and undergo extensive pre-examinations.
+The actual anesthesia assisted procedure ( when indicated) takes less than two hours and uses a combination of medications to cleanse the Opana from patients’ opiate receptors.
 This happens while they are under deep sedation administered by board-certified anesthesiologists.
 The withdrawal phase is accelerated and occurs while the patient is sedated.
 They awake opiate-free without awareness of withdrawal symptoms that occurred.
-Also, our expert procedure does not use opiate substitutes such as methadone, Suboxone or Subutex to treat opiate addiction.
-Our Domus Retreat transitional living facility is also made available to guests who want to continue work on their recovery.
+Other forms of medical detoxification are available for patients that are not a candidate for rapid detox, or chooses not to be under sedation.
+Also, Opana detoxification methods do not use opiate substitutes such as methadone, Suboxone or Subutex to treat opiate addiction.
+Our Domus Retreat recovery center is also made available to guests to continue work on their recovery.
 This facility offers a tranquil and supportive environment where patients can regroup, relax and continue moving toward an opiate-free life.